What is Integrated Personal Commissioning (IPC)?

-Following a rigorous shortlisting and interview process, nine demonstrator sites were selected to redesign the model of care for people with complex needs in England.
+Following a rigorous shortlisting and interview process in 2015, a number of sites were selected to be IPC “Demonstrators”, and lead the way in redesigning the model of care for people with complex needs in England.

 - Cheshire West & Chester